frontendpatterns/frontendpatterns.dev/src/content/patterns/breadcrumb.md

 ---
 # Breadcrumb

-Display hierarchical navigation trail showing user's location in the application.

 ## Problem

 Without this pattern, the premise that displaying hierarchical navigation trail showing user's location in the application falls apart, and small changes trigger cascading regressions.